 The assessment locations are detailed in Table 1.1 and shown on Figure 1.1.
 It should be noted that Figure 1.1 shows actual monitoring positions, not necessarily the location of residences.
-The locations in bold in Table 1.1 were the adopted monitoring locations.
+The locations in bold in Table 1.1 were the adopted monitoring locations as per the NMP.